How to Eat Well in a Processed Food World (Without Overthinking It)

 The Cheerios lawsuit isn't shocking because it's Cheerios specifically, it's shocking because we've been conditioned to trust brands like this without question.

-This is the system working as designed.
-Regulations have gaps.
-Enforcement is weak.
-And unless consumers push back, nothing changes.
+This is the system working exactly as designed.
+Regulations have gaps, enforcement is weak, and unless consumers push back, nothing changes.
 Educate yourself on what's in your food, support companies with transparent supply chains, and demand better from the brands you buy.
 When enough people stop accepting "it's probably fine" as an answer, companies have to respond.

 You don't need to become a full-time food activist or shop exclusively at farmer’s markets.
 But you do need to stop assuming someone else is looking out for you, because they're not.